Max Kepler Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is No. 1 in the league with a collective 9.9 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings compiled by the Astros pitching staff ranks first in the league.

-- The Astros have a 3.23 team ERA that ranks No. 1 among all MLB pitching staffs.
+- The Astros have a 3.19 team ERA that ranks first across all MLB pitching staffs.

-- Astros pitchers combine to surrender the eighth-fewest home runs in baseball (56 total, 1.1 per game).
+- Astros pitchers combine to give up 56 home runs (one per game), the eighth-fewest in the league.

-- The right-hander's most recent appearance came on Wednesday against the Milwaukee Brewers, when he went 6 2/3 innings, surrendering four earned runs while allowing five hits.
+- The righty's most recent appearance came on Saturday against the Oakland Athletics, when he went seven innings, surrendering two earned runs while allowing four hits.

-- The 27-year-old has put up an ERA of 3.55, with 7.8 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .300 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.